pavlik-dev/LegacyGPT/README.md

     </a>
 </p>

-LegacyGPT is a project dedicated to recreating the classic ChatGPT interface from its early days (late 2022 to early 2023).
+LegacyGPT is a fork of [Better ChatGPT](https://github.com/ztjhz/BetterChatGPT) that aims to recreate the classic ChatGPT interface from late 2022 to early 2023.
+Most of the core functionality from Better ChatGPT remains unchanged; this project focuses on UI tweaks and preserving the early ChatGPT experience.

 # 🔥 Features

-LegacyGPT (as a fork of [Better ChatGPT](https://github.com/ztjhz/BetterChatGPT)) comes with a bundle of amazing features!
+LegacyGPT (as a fork of [Better ChatGPT](https://github.com/ztjhz/BetterChatGPT) comes with a bundle of amazing features!
 Here are some of them:

 - Free access to GPT-4.1 and SearchGPT API provided by [pollinations.ai](https://pollinations.ai) and Gemini & Gemma API provided by [pavlik_tt](https://github.com/pavlik-dev/) (me :P)
 - Organize chats into folders (with colours)